Is the government on course to raise confidence in the police to ‘its highest levels’?

 Various surveys provide information about public confidence in the police.
 For example the CSEW examines confidence levels in local forces, and the Independent Office for Police Conduct (IOPC) carries out an annual survey.
 There’s also a more frequent measure in the monthly YouGov survey, which gives a percentage of members of the public who believe the police are doing a good job.

 However we don’t know what measure the government intends to use to monitor progress under this pledge, which means we also can’t say how much improvement is needed for confidence to reach its “highest levels” (which we assume means its highest-ever level).
-We asked the Home Office about this in late October 2024, and followed up in November 2024, but didn’t get a response.
+We asked the Home Office about this in October 2024, and followed up in November 2024 and March 2025.

 We also don’t know what timescale applies to the pledge—ie, by when the government hopes to have increased confidence to the “highest levels”.